With summer winding down in Norton, now is a great time to get a head start on air conditioner maintenance.

 • Taking a look at the blower, motor, drain line and coils

 There’s also some work you can do alone between professional tune-ups.
-You just need about an hour to get the grime off your outdoor condenser unit, as well as several parts on your indoor HVAC system.
+You just need about an hour to get the grime off your outdoor condenser unit, as well as a few parts on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?